Chemoprotective agent: Risks

 Chemo-protective agents are used to combat the negative effects of the chemotherapeutic medicine shown above.

 Chemo-protective agents are common drugs and like many other drugs, may have side effects of their own.
-Each agent has different side effects though the most common consist of dizziness, sleepiness, nausea, fever, etc. It is important to discuss the side effects of these drugs with a doctor before using them to combat any type of chemotherapy to insure the drug will benefit each and every patient.
+Each agent has different side effects though the most common consist of dizziness, sleepiness, nausea, fever, etc. It is important to discuss the side effects of these drugs with a doctor before using them to combat any type of chemotherapy to ensure the drug will benefit each and every patient.